argenisosorio/django-rest-framework-example/README.md

 Too show all django users registered in format json.

-## Model Serializer example using CBV, FBV and There are Users Related to Series
+## Model Serializer example using CBV and There are Users Related to Series
-In the series_cbv branch is a same example at the series but using classes based views, in the comments there are examples of functions-based views.
+In the series_cbv branch is a same example at the series but using classes based views.

+## Model Serializer example using FBV and There are Users Related to Series
+In the series_fbv branch is a same example at the series but using functions-based views.